grow-graphics/gd/Readme.md

 ## Contributing

 I'm no C/C++ whiz so you can help by identifying any CGO/unsafe issues.
-Please open a issue if you do find anything *unsafe*!
+Please open a issue if you do find anything *very unsafe*!

 Alternatively if you have any ideas for performance improvements, be sure to let me know, and/or submit a pull request!